presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 docker pull YOUR_USERNAME/shiny-euler-app
 ```

-When the pulling is done, we need to tag the images so that the names of the images matched what we have specified in the `application.yml` of the `shinyproxy-example` container
+When the pulling is done, we need to tag the images so that the names of the images matched what we have specified in the `application.yml` of the `shinyproxy-example` container.

 ```{sh}
 docker tag YOUR_USERNAME/shiny-euler-app shiny-euler-app